MINIMUM AMOUNT NEEDED TO RESERVE YOUR SPOT: $1,000

-The Habitat Challenge is a thrilling fundraiser for Habitat for Humanity-Spokane in which individuals rappel down the face of an iconic building in the name of affordable homeownership!
+LEVEL UP with Habitat-Spokane in this thrilling fundraiser where individuals rappel down the face of the iconic Bank of America building in the name of affordable homeownership!

 WE HAVE COMPETITIVE EDGE

 Habitat for Humanity was ranked #1 by the Enduring Brands Index among non-profits and overall for brands best positioned to endure in their industries and deliver long term growth.

 Build YOUR impact and sponsor an Over the Edge spot TODAY!

 All sponsors of Over The Edge are entitled to the following benefits, plus more depending on the level of contribution: